Spikus/unserbund/wp-content/plugins/transition-slider-lite/README.txt

 == Changelog ==

+= Version 2.15.1 / (10.02.2021) =
+[BUG]
+*   Fixed issue for users who had Media generation turned off (Settings -> Media) the plugin crashed when changing the background image of the slider.

+= Version 2.15.0 / (02.02.2021) =
+* [FEATURE]   A new option that allows a true responsive and fullscreen slider regardless of the width and height of the container of the template in which it is located.
+The options are forceFullscreen and forceResponsive.
+* [FEATURE]   Added new transition SpinEffect + RadialBlurShader.
+* [FEATURE]   From now on slider options can also be specially tuned for mobile, tablet and desktop.
+* [FEATURE]   We added device buttons (mobile, tablet and desktop) to Preview Slider.
+* [FEATURE]   Due to the expansion of text effects, we were forced to rearrange the typing effect that you can currently find under Effect 9.
+You can also find an additional 14 new effects that are perfect for text elements.
+* [FEATURE]   Start and End animations, Transition animation selectors are now visual with live examples.
+* [FEATURE]   Video background autoplay can now be turned on and off.
+* [IMPROVEMENT]   Font menu in Layer Editor improved, from now on you can visually see what the font you want to choose looks like.
+* [IMPROVEMENT]   Fixed and adjusted templates to look good on mobile and tablet.
+* [IMPROVEMENT]   From now on, Custom CSS options are also changed live within the Layer Editor.
+* [IMPROVEMENT]   You no longer need to worry about which protocol the slider assemblies are on (http / https) and which protocol the slider is displayed on, CORS policy is fixed in this version.
+* [BUG]   We fixed the Duplicate button in the Layer Editor in the menu when the user right-clicks the mouse.
+* [BUG]   Text element font size issues, sometimes to change the font size, the font is not well displayed on the slider.
+* [BUG]   Text element margin issue while using external WP themes like Astra.
+* [BUG]   Firefox issue could not delete already entered values.
+* [BUG]   Layer editor - The heading element had additional margins for larger font sizes.
+* [BUG]   Elements that had an absolute position could not move the position with arrows or drag.
+* [BUG]   In the Layer editor, the left menu sometimes had wrong categories displayed for certain items.
+* [BUG]   Sometimes the button on the last layer took over the click events on all the previous buttons.

 = Version 2.14.1 / (10.12.2020) =
 * [IMPROVEMENT]   Huge improvements in renderer, transitions now are much faster and optimized
 * [BUG]   Fixed WordPress 5.6 update border grid over slider